Kit bag & Contents

 Yes.
 If you think you will make good use of a tripod buy one of these.
 That's it.

 Here is a random list of other stuff.
 Emergency rainproof poncho never hurt anyone, and they come in neat little lightweight packs.
 Spare chargers (buy a cheap third party one off Amazon).
 Ditto batteries.
 I dig spare batteries.
 Always have them to hand.
+Paracord - just for rigging tripods, long exposures, also useful for keeping your gear off the ground and out of the wet.
 Clear ID somewhere in your bag's main pocket.
 Stitch in a label or just write in it with a Sharpie.
 It sounds silly but believe me you'll wish you had if the worst happens.
 Beanbags are good for telephoto stability in cars/safari jeeps etc. If you are travelling to far flung places you can just take an empty bag and 'bean it up' at the other end.
-Ziplock bags filled with sand, or even a travel pillow will do in a pinch.
+Ziplock bags filled with sand, grain or actual beans work well - or even a travel pillow will do in a pinch.
 Finally: maybe a tiny energy/cereal bar in a side pocket or at the bottom, just in case... you know.

 Safe travels, H.